Tenerife giant rat: Description

 Fossils in Museo de la Naturaleza y el Hombre.

 This species was a big rat of about 1 kg or more.
 It had a cranium that reached up to seven centimetres in length.
 Including the tail, the rat was over 1.14 m, making it the largest of its family (at least in the Canaries).

 A scientific study published in 2012 compared the Canariomys bravoi species to present-day arboreal rodents such as Phloeomys cumingi, the giant rat of the island of Luzon in the Philippines.
 The study revealed that among the distinctive features of C. bravoi are claws that develop almost similarly in the anterior and posterior limbs.
 Also the hind legs longer than the front ones evoke an intermediate form between rats and arboreal murids like Phloeomys.
 Canariomys bravoi was a strong and powerfully muscled rodent able to move on different substrates from the ground to the trees, and probably had digging skills.

 Palaeoecology

 Paired δ^{13}C and δ^{15}N analysis shows that the Tenerife giant rat was omnivorous and relied predominantly on energy derived from C_{3} plants.
 Elevated δ^{13}C values in the inland Icod municipality suggest that it foraged in forest canopies in this region.
 Additionally, in regions where the Tenerife giant rat coexisted with the Tenerife giant lizard, the δ^{13}C and δ^{15}N of both species differ slightly, indicating niche partitioning between the two of them.
 The dental microwear of the Tenerife giant rat indicates that it was a highly generalist herbivore that consumed a variety of plants, the one exception being grass.

+Genetic evidence indicates that the genus is nested within Arvicanthis, specifically within the African grass rat (A. niloticus) species complex, with an estimated divergence from its mainland relatives around 650,000 years ago.